 Step #4 Creating The Sales Page

 For this, I also needed some screenshots of what the course looks like, so I set up the course in Teachable, the course platform I use.
 Here I added the course thumbnail and the first lessons, and took screenshots from the curriculum to use on my sales page.
-I also created a course logo in Canva, just the name Blissful Brand Blueprint in 2 different fonts.
+I also created a course logo in Canva (*affiliate link) with just the name Blissful Brand Blueprint in 2 different fonts.
 You can have a look at the sales page here, it’s set to waitlist right now but you can still get a good idea of the content.

 Technically, you don’t really need a full sales page when you pre-sell your course, especially when you sell it with a webinar like I did.
 You can also send people right to a checkout page where they can pay.
 But because I already created online courses and sales pages I simply duplicated one of my existing sales pages in WordPress and changed the content.